wasiahmad/AVATAR/data/README.md

 # Dataset

-- We share the dataset split we used in our experiments: `data.zip` and `g4g_functions.zip`.
+- We share the dataset split we used in our experiments: `data.zip` and `parallel_functions.zip`.
+    - Download them by running `bash download.sh`
 - `data.zip` contains the AVATAR dataset.
-The number of examples in the AVATAR dataset collected from each data sources:
+Total number of examples in the AVATAR dataset is 9515. sources:
-    - CodeForces - 2247
+    - CodeForces - 2193
-    - AtCoder - 715
+    - AtCoder - 871
+    - AIZU - 1043
-    - CodeJam - 129
+    - CodeJam - 120
-    - GeeksforGeeks - 5132
+    - GeeksforGeeks - 5019
-    - LeetCode - 117
+    - LeetCode - 107
-    - ProjectEuler - 160
+    - ProjectEuler - 162
-- `g4g_functions.zip` is collection of parallel standalone functions extracted from the `GeeksforGeeks` subset of the AVATAR dataset.
-It consists of 2,388 / 341 / 682 examples for training, validation, and testing.
+- We extract a collection of parallel standalone functions (`parallel_functions.zip`) from AVATAR.
+    - It consists of 3391 examples for training.
+    - We use the validation and testing dataset collected from GeeksforGeeks released with TransCoder.